 The results of litigation and other legal proceedings are inherently uncertain and adverse judgments or settlements may result in materially adverse monetary damages or injunctive relief against PCT.
 Any claims or litigation, even if fully indemnified or insured, could damage PCT's reputation and make it more difficult to compete effectively or obtain adequate insurance in the future.
-The litigation and other legal and regulatory proceedings described under Note 14, Contingencies, to the condensed consolidated financial statements included elsewhere in the Quarterly Report on Form 10-Q are subject to future developments and management's view of these matters may change in the future.
+See "Legal Proceedings."